macloo/python-beginners/README.md

 ## Week 02

-Students read chapter 3 in Sweigart. *more to come*
+Students read chapter 3 in Sweigart.
+See the README in the **week02** folder for more information.

+Writing modular code is not only a good practice; it also helps you to write functions you can test reliably and reuse in future work.
+See **modular-code** in the **week02** folder for more information.

 ## Jupyter Cheat Sheet